garnajee/removarr/README.md

 - [x] add size of each file in a column
 - [ ] create a checkbox to delete multiples files at once
 - [ ] create a button to delete all files at once
+- [ ] sort table by alphabetic order and file size
 - [ ] make the app responsive

 # License